I took my first Xanax when I was three years old.

 I am not a fan of the rising ADD/ADHD diagnosis in children.
 Children are naturally hyper and full of energy.
 They have a much more difficult time focusing.
 Couple that with a high sugar and refined food diet that causes overstimulation, and of course a child is going to be a bit too hyper and a bit too unable to focus.

-Common side effects of ADHD medications are loss of appetite, trouble sleeping, elevated heart rate and nervousness.
-While medications for ADHD are largely touted as safe, in doing research for this article I actually discovered that they have literally killed people.
+Common side effects of ADHD medications are a loss of appetite, trouble sleeping, elevated heart rate and nervousness.

 In 2004, Shire Pharmaceuticals, the Adderall distributor, voluntarily reported to the FDA 20 deaths by heart attack and 12 strokes: Fourteen of those deaths and two of those 12 strokes were in children.
 Most of those deaths occurred in individuals who were taking Adderall in a prescribed manner.
 Source